 YOUTH MENTAL HEALTH FIRST AID

-Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or substance use disorder challenge or is in crisis.
-Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
-The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches the five-step action plan for how to help young people in both crisis and non-crisis situations.
+Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 6-18) who is experiencing a mental health or substance use disorder challenge or is in crisis.
+Please visit our Virtual Youth Mental Health First Aid website for more information.

 Please note: Mental Health First Aid is designed for the general public and not for mental health professionals.